ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Switches [Float32/Float64](../../sql-reference/data-types/float.md) parsing algorithms:
 * If the value is `1`, then precise method is used.
 It is slower than fast method, but it always returns a number that is the closest machine representable number to the input.
 * Otherwise, fast method is used (default).
-It usually returns the same value as precise, but in rare cases result may differ by one or two least significant bits.
+It usually returns the same value as precise, but in rare cases result may differ by one or two least significant digits.

 Possible values: `0`, `1`.